pr-Mais/my_note/README.md

 # My Note

-A mobile application for storing notes made with Flutter, it offers dark mode.
+A mobile application for storing notes made with Flutter and sqflite, it offers dark mode.